-Cataracts may result from many conditions including congenital defect, chronic eye disease, system-wide diseases (diabetes), or eye trauma, but by far the most common cause is simply age.
+Cataracts may result from many conditions including congenital defect, chronic eye disease, system-wide diseases (diabetes), or eye trauma, though by far the most common cause is simply ageing.
 Cataracts are the leading cause of vision loss among older Americans.
-By the time you are between 75 to 84 years of age, the probability of cataract development reaches nearly 90%.
+By the time you are between 75 to 84 years of age, you have a 90% chance of having one!

-In the initial stages of cataract development you may not notice any vision change because it is small and they tend to grow slowly – so vision deteriorates slowly.
+Early on, you may not notice any vision changes.
+This is a progressive condition that can take 10-20 years to mature.
 Some people with a cataract find that their close-up vision suddenly improves, but this temporary effect dissipates as the cataract grows.
 Common symptoms are:

 Vision is only restored once the cataract is surgically removed.
-Cataract surgery involves removing the natural clouded lens in the eye and inserting a synthetic Intraocular Lens (IOL) in its place.
-Today, this surgery is done on a routine basis.
-It is considered outpatient surgery and minimally invasive which means patients are typically admitted and discharged within a few hours.
+Cataract surgery involves removing the natural clouded lens in the eye and inserting a synthetic intraocular lens (IOL) in its place.
+Today, this is the most common (and most successful) elective surgery in the world.
+It is considered outpatient surgery and minimally invasive which means patients are admitted and discharged within a few hours.
 The actual procedure usually takes less than 30 minutes to complete and complications, if any, are rare and treatable.

 There are many IOL choices available.
-You and your doctor will decide on which IOL best suites your life style.
+You and your doctor will decide which IOL best suits your lifestyle.

 To determine if you are a candidate for cataract surgery, a full dilated eye exam will need to be performed.
 Please contact our office if you are having any cataract like symptoms.